syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 workbook.dispose();
 {% endhighlight %}

-The following code snippet illustrates how to remove a table from Excel document using specific index.
+The following code snippet illustrates how to remove a table from an Excel document using a specific index.

 {% highlight dart %}
 //Create a new Excel Document. final Workbook workbook = Workbook(1);

-//Accessing sheet via index.
+//Access the sheet via index.
 final Worksheet sheet = workbook.worksheets[0];

-//Insert data into sheet.
+//Insert data into the sheet.
 sheet.getRangeByName('A1').setText('Fruits');
 sheet.getRangeByName('A2').setText('banana');
 sheet.getRangeByName('A3').setText('Cherry');